MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/adyen-connector.md

 | Brazil | Q1 2019 |

 #### Supported card not present countries
-For card not present scenarios, such as E-Commerce or Call Center, special cross country, cross currency, and cross market considerations apply.
+For card not present scenarios, such as E-Commerce or Call Center, special cross-country, cross-currency, and cross-market considerations apply.
 Please contact <MicrosoftDynamics@adyen.com> for additional details.

 #### Supported Dynamics 365 payment features